refinedev/refine/documentation/docs/core/hooks/auth/use-forgot-password/index.md

 ## Usage

-**refine** provides a default 'forgot password' page which handles the forgot password flow manually.
+**Refine** provides a default 'forgot password' page which handles the forgot password flow manually.

 If you want to use a custom 'forgot password' page however, you can use the `useForgotPassword` hook like this: